 The federal government also collects more general product safety information that can come from multiple sources and includes data on vehicles and household, outdoor, sports, recreational, and child-related products.
 The complexity owes to the federal regulatory landscape.

-Environmental and societal
+Environmental and societal safety

 The array of federal and state regulatory structures means reporters should plan to search around to see if there are specialized agencies that cover a particular topic.
 The mining industry, for example, comes under the Mining Safety and Health Administration, or MSHA.